nikossrp/Steal_Cats_ASP.NET_8/README.md

     Open the terminal, navigate to the starting point of this project, and run the following command:

     ` docker compose up -d`

+    This will:
      - Pull the latest image for Microsoft SQL Server from DockerHub: [Microsoft SQL Server](https://hub.docker.com/r/microsoft/mssql-server)
      - It will create a container with your DB ready to store all the information.

-3. Run the web app
+2. Run the web app

  - Navigate to the root directory of the project (Steal_Cats_ASP.NET_8/src/StealCatsService/).
  - Run the following commands:

      `dotnet ef database update`

      ` dotnet watch `

     This will

-   1)  Make your Tables on DB
+     - Make your Tables on DB
-   2) Start the web app and make the Swagger endpoint available for testing.
+     - Start the web app and make the Swagger endpoint available for testing.